arbor-sim/arbor/doc/python/morphology.rst

        import arbor

-       # Load morphology and labels from file.
+       # Load morphology and labels from the file.
        asc = arbor.load_asc('granule.asc')

        # Construct a cable cell.